Sleepy Hollow Street Fair

 Courtesy: Eden, Janine and Jim/Flickr

-Best of all, Tarrytown and Sleepy Hollow are only a half hour drive away from the Stanton House Inn.
-Fall is spectacular around here, I highly encourage taking advantage of it as much as possible!
+Best of all, the village of Tarrytown, NY, and Sleepy Hollow are only a half hour drive away from Stanton House Inn.
+Fall is spectacular around here, I highly encourage taking advantage of it as much as possible.

 Enjoy!